core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 When this happens, the client normally processes at the CoAP layer each of those responses to the same request coming from the same server.
 If the processing of a response is successful, the client delivers this response to the application as usual.

 Then, the application is in a better position to decide what to do, depending on the available context information.
 For instance, it might accept and process all the responses from the same server, even if they are not Observe notifications (i.e., they do not include an Observe option).
-Alternatively, the application might accept and process only one of those responses, such as the most recent one from that server, e.g. when this can trigger a change of state within the application.
+Alternatively, the application might accept and process only one of those responses, such as the most recent one from that server, e.g., when this can trigger a change of state within the application.

 ## Caching ## {#sec-caching}